 You will work closely with experienced registered nurses who are trained in exercise therapy for persons with cardiac conditions.

 Our staff is certified in cardiopulmonary resuscitation and emergency medical care.
 At the completion of the program, you will be given an “exercise prescription” to continue on your own.
 You may join an exercise maintenance program at the hospital or exercise on your own at home.

-- Modifying your risk factors for heart disease/heart conditions
+- Minimizing your risk factors

 - Adjusting to a new lifestyle

 - Healthy heart nutrition

 Phase III - Supervised self-care (At home and at our facility)

 This phase is optional, but your heart will be better off for it.
 You’re free to make an appointment to come in for monitored exercise and coaching as often or as little as you like.
 And when you’re home, continue to follow your "exercise prescription" and create new healthy heart lifestyle habits.

 Mercy St. Charles Hospital